audrasjb/key-figures/README.txt

 *	background and text colors
 *	borders
 *	margins and paddings

+And on the plugin settings page, you can preview the front-end rendering :)

 It does *not* use any shortcode, so you do *not* need any technical skills to use it and it doesn’t broke your website if you decide to remove the plugin later.